 Key Points:

-This paper sets out to examine the guidance issued by the Council for Civil Liberties – “Know your rights – A Guide for Trans and Non-Binary People”, that advised trans people that they should be able to use single-sex facilities that corresponds with their gender self-ID, both in public facilities and in schools.
+This paper sets out to examine the guidance issued by the Irish Council for Civil Liberties – “Know your rights – A Guide for Trans and Non-Binary People”, that advised trans-identified people that they should be able to use single-sex facilities that corresponds with their gender self-ID, both in public facilities and in schools.

 ICCL alleges that denial of such a service may amount to discrimination under the Equal Status Act (ESA).
 Therein lies the clash with sex-based rights in the ESA.